vadmium/python-altium/format.md

 * 0 (1 byte)
 * Record type (1 byte)

-If the record type is 0, it is a property list, followed by a null terminator byte.
-Records in the Storage stream, after the initial header record, have type 1.
+If the record type is 0, it is a [property list](#property-list), followed by a null terminator byte.
+Records in the Storage stream, after the initial header record, have type 1, and the following format:

+* 0xD0 (1 byte)
+* Filename length (1 byte)
+* Filename
+* Compressed size (little-endian encoding, 4 bytes)
+* zlib-compressed data (including a zlib header)

 ## Property list ##